v8/v8.dev/src/blog/code-caching-for-devs.md

 date: 2019-04-08 13:33:37
 tags:
   - internals
+description: '(Byte)code caching reduces the start-up time of commonly visited websites by caching the result of JavaScript parsing + compilation.'
 tweet: '1115264282675953664'
 ---
 Code caching (also known as _bytecode caching_) is an important optimization in browsers.
 It reduces the start-up time of commonly visited websites by caching the result of parsing + compilation.
 Most [popular](https://blog.mozilla.org/javascript/2017/12/12/javascript-startup-bytecode-cache/) [browsers](https://bugs.webkit.org/show_bug.cgi?id=192782) implement some form of code caching, and Chrome is no exception.
 Indeed, we’ve [written](/blog/code-caching) [and](/blog/improved-code-caching) [talked](https://www.youtube.com/watch?v=YqHOUy2rYZ8) about how Chrome and V8 cache compiled code in the past.